Μια ακολουθία θετικών πραγματικών αριθμών ορίζεται ως εξής:

 (του μαθηματικού Νick Hobson)

 It may at first seem that the sequence is not uniquely defined!
 However, the constraint that the sequence consists of positive numbers allows us to deduce the value of a1.
-We will show that, if a1 not equal to 1, the sequence will eventually contain a negative number.
+We will show that, if a1 1, the sequence will eventually contain a negative number.

 Letting a1 = x, we find